minecraftforum/rules/rules/global/rules.markdown

 * __Trade or Sell Minecraft Accounts__

     We do not allow the sale of Minecraft accounts.
 Minecraft accounts may be created and purchased through [Minecraft.net](http://minecraft.net).
-The sale of Minecraft cape codes (eg: [Minecon 2012 Capes](http://www.minecraftwiki.net/wiki/MineCon#Cape_2)) and any other game content is also disallowed.
+The sale of Minecraft cape codes (e.g.: [Minecon 2012 Capes](http://www.minecraftwiki.net/wiki/MineCon#Cape_2)) and any other game content is also disallowed.

 * __Offer or Request Services/Products__